-Officials at Ralston College, a new institution dedicated to a traditional vision of education, appointed Jordan Peterson as chancellor as the university continues to expand.
+Officials at Ralston College, a new institution in Savannah, Georgia, dedicated to a traditional vision of education, appointed Jordan Peterson as chancellor as the university continues to expand.

 Ralston, founded in 2010 and accredited in 2021, featured the popular speaker and clinical psychologist in a May 22 advertisement that highlighted a new master’s program in the humanities.

 “Ralston is first aimed at the renewal of serious humanities education based on firm faith in the value of past human endeavor,” Peterson stated.

 “If you are someone who has dreamed of expanding your knowledge of the classical humanities and, simultaneously, having the intellectual and moral adventure of your life, then this is the program for you,” Peterson said in the video.